correlation-one/C1GamesStarterKit/README.md

 For detailed troubleshooting help related to both website problems and local development check out [the troubleshooting section](https://terminal.c1games.com/rules#Troubleshooting).

+## Uploading Algos

+Zip your algo with the platform-appropriate `zipalgo` binary, found in the `scripts` directory.
+This will generate a deflated zip archive, details are provided in the [documentation in the scripts directory](https://github.com/correlation-one/AIGamesStarterKit/tree/master/scripts).

+For example, you can run:

+./scripts/zipalgo_mac python-algo my-python-algo.zip

 #### Python Requirements

 Python algos require Python 3 to run.
 If you are running Unix (Mac OS or Linux), the command `python3` must run on